msnidal/msnidal.github.io/content/attercop/attercop.md

 ## What's next?

 Well, hopefully our new AGI overlords hold off on nuking us a la Terminator 2 for the time being.
 Barring that, however, I would love to support querying against locally-hosted GPT variants.
-Also, while in principle this could work on windows in powershell or something, the prompt would need to be adjusted so system detection and subsequent prompt variation would be a cool feature to add here.
+Also, while in principle if the input were reworked this could work on windows in powershell or something, the prompt would need to be adjusted so system detection and subsequent prompt variation would be a cool feature to add here.
 If you have any ideas, [please do open an issue](https://github.com/msnidal/attercop/issues) or fork it and shoot me a pull request for that matter!
-Seriously, its lonely out here in the GitHub void.
-And on that note, I'm going to go back to my cave now.
+And of course stars are always welcomed - its lonely out here in the GitHub void.
+And, on that note, I'm going to go back to my cave now.
 Goodbye and thanks for reading!